opendp/opendp/docs/source/user/utilities/accuracy/index.rst

     >>> accuracy_to_gaussian_scale(accuracy=2., alpha=1. - confidence / 100)
     1.020426913849308

-There is another example of building a confidence interval at the end of the page.

 You can generally plug the distribution (Laplace or Gaussian), scale, accuracy and alpha into the following statement to interpret these functions: